 A relevant example is the case of avionics software at Airbus.
-This case is the most familiar to us, as we are writing this thesis after 20 years as an avionics software engineer at Airbus, with practical experience in the verification of certified software with both formal and informal methods [61, 63, 166, 64, 28, 133, 57, 62].
+This case is the most familiar to us, as we write this thesis after 20 years as an avionics software engineer at Airbus, with practical experience in the verification of certified software with both formal and informal methods [62, 64, 167, 65, 28, 134, 58, 63].
 The avionics software department of Airbus is responsible for the development of the software of some of the most safety-critical cockpit avionics systems of Airbus aircraft, such as fly-by-wire control systems, flight-warning, maintenance and communication systems.
-This department is known for pioneering the industrial deployment of formal methods in the avionics domain [166].
+This department is known for pioneering the industrial deployment of formal methods in the avionics domain [167].

 In the aeronautical domain, avionics software running on airborne computers are considered critical components of the systems of civil aircraft.
 They are thus subject to certification on behalf of authorities such as the European Union Aviation Safety Agency (EASA) and the US Federal Aviation Administration (FAA), and developed according to stringent rules imposed by the applicable DO-178 standard.
 Three revisions of this standard have been in use since its creation in the beginning of the 1980s, with limited updates to the main document.
 In the meantime, most aircraft functions have been transferred from hardware to software.
-This trend, together with the growing effort to optimize fuel consumption and passenger comfort, as well as system configurability and interoperability, has resulted in an exponential growth of the size and complexity of this kind of avionics software, as depicted on Fig. 1.25.
+This trend, together with the growing effort to optimize fuel consumption and passenger comfort, as well as system configurability and interoperability, has resulted in a fast growth of the size of this kind of avionics software, as depicted on Fig. 1.2, and in an exponential growth of its complexity.